This briefing covers the scale of immigration and net migration in the UK since the early 2000s and under the post-Brexit immigration system.

 For non-EU citizens, recent ONS estimates rely on border data.
 Non-EU citizens who receive entry visas, enter the UK, and remain for at least 12 months, excluding short trips abroad, are counted as long-term immigrants.
 Those who leave for at least 12 months are counted as long-term emigrants.
 For estimates based on the most recent data, ONS cannot yet confirm whether people who leave do so for at least 12 months.
 As a result, it must make assumptions about how long people will stay.
 These may not be accurate when behaviour is changing, for example, due to policy changes.
 This is why provisional estimates can be substantially revised over time.

 Exit checks data currently only meaningfully cover non-EU citizens, although this will change over time as more EU citizens moving to and from the UK are incorporated into the visa system (rather than, for example, the EU Settlement Scheme).
 Estimates of EU citizens thus currently rely much more on RAPID.
 Understanding immigration and emigration using the RAPID database requires assumptions about whether people absent from the data have actually left the UK.
 These assumptions will affect the estimates.
 The RAPID data will not include people who do not work or receive benefits.
 Children and students are not counted in the RAPID data either, but in recent migration estimates, ONS has made an adjustment to include them.
 People are classified as migrants in the RAPID database if they were a non-UK citizen when they applied for a national insurance number (NINo).
-Note that for consistency with other data sources and ONS practices, we describe the data as being for the period “year ending March”, although in practice, the figures actually end with the fiscal year on 6th April.
+Note that for consistency with other data sources and ONS practices, we describe the data as being for the period “year ending March”, although, in practice, the figures actually end with the fiscal year on 6 April.

 Experimental ONS estimates also include asylum applicants and resettled refugees.
-Arrivals are estimated using internal Home Office data on the asylum applications and grants of status for resettlement, with an adjustment made to avoid the double counting of those who applied for asylum after entering the country on a long-term visa.
+Arrivals are estimated using internal Home Office data on asylum applications and grants of status for resettlement, with an adjustment made to avoid double counting those who applied for asylum after entering the country on a long-term visa.
 The number of departures is sourced from Home Office data on voluntary and enforced returns of asylum seekers.
-This category does not include immigration or emigration of people who arrive through irregular routes and never go on to claim asylum, because their numbers are not known.
+This category does not include immigration or emigration of people who arrive through irregular routes and never go on to claim asylum because their numbers are not known.

 Immigration and net migration figures based on the International Passenger Survey (IPS)

 The main source for immigration and net migration data before the COVID-19 pandemic was the IPS, which had many flaws and limitations but provided a long-term view of changes in migration patterns over periods of more than a decade.
 The survey, conducted at ports and airports, was based on respondents’ intention to come to or leave the UK for at least one year.
 Intentions may not be accurate.
-Indeed, in August 2019, ONS announced that its Migration Statistics Quarterly Report was being reclassified from National Statistics status to Experimental Statistics, to convey a lower degree of reliability.
-This move followed analysis showing that certain groups, such as non-EU students and Eastern European immigrants, were not being measured accurately.
+Indeed, in August 2019, ONS announced that its Migration Statistics Quarterly Report was being reclassified from National Statistics status to Experimental Statistics to convey a lower degree of reliability.
+This move followed aan nalysis showing that certain groups, such as non-EU students and Eastern European immigrants, were not being measured accurately.

 In March 2020, the IPS was suspended due to the COVID-19 pandemic.
 Although it was later reinstated, it no longer includes the ‘migrant boost’ module that had previously enabled estimates of immigration and net migration.
 This has further reduced its reliability.
-ONS no longer publishes migration estimates based solely on the IPS, although the survey is still used to measure migration of British citizens.
+ONS no longer publishes migration estimates based solely on the IPS, although the survey is still used to measure the migration of British citizens.

 British citizens in the data